CLOAK: Contrastive Guidance for Latent Diffusion-Based Data Obfuscation: Experiments

 This is a facial image dataset used for benchmarking age and gender classification models.
 We use the aligned faces, a total of 19975 images of 33 subjects.
 We convert images to grayscale and resize them to 80$\times$80.
 We then perform normalization to ensure all pixel values are within the range of 0 to 1.
 We use a 7:3 ratio to randomly sample the training and testing sets.
 We consider the 33-class user ID as the public attribute.
 We consider two private attributes: the user's gender (binary) and the user's age, which is categorized into 8 groups: 0-3, 4-6, 8-13, 15-20, 22-32, 35-48, 48-58, 60-100.

 For the Adience dataset, we use a CNN-based VAE, where the encoder contains three batch-normalized convolutional layers.
 For the encoder, the number of kernels, kernel size, step size, and padding used for each layer are (128, 5, 5, 0), (256, 3, 1, 1), (512, 3, 1, 1), resp.
 The outputs of the third convolutional layer are fed to two convolutional layers of (8, 3, 1, 1) to output the mean and log variance of the latent distribution.
 This maps the grayscale 80$\times$80 image into latent representations with a dimension of 8$\times$16$\times$16.
 We use 3$\times$3 convolutional kernels in the UNet to replace the 1$\times$3 kernels used for time-series data.
-We use the same hyperparameters, $w_U=6$, $w_S=0.5$, to obtain the results presented in this section.
+We set $w_U{=}6$, $w_S{=}0.5$ for gender obfuscation and $w_U{=}6$, $w_S{=}4$ for age obfuscation.